Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/promotions.md

 ## Promotions [/values/promotions]

 A Promotion is Value that is given away to incentivise a purchase.
-It may be accessed via a code, attached to a Contact or even applied to orders automatically.
+It may be accessed via a code, attached to a Contact or even applied on checkout automatically.
 It can be balance-based such as $5 or valueRule-based such a 50% off.
 A Promotion will typically have a redemption rule that defines when the Promotion applies.

 {% include 'endpoints/values-promotions-create.md' %}
 {% include 'endpoints/values-promotions-get.md' %}